Uladzimir Dubouka: Early life

-Dubouka was born on 15 July 1900 into a working family in a Vilna Governorate, his grandfather was a farmer and his father was a fabric worker.
-He went to school in 1905-1912, in 1912 he entered the specialized school, in 1914 he enrolled to New Vilejka Teachers' Seminary, that was later moved to Nevel.
-In 1918 he graduated and joined his family in Moscow, where they had moved in 1915. he tried to receive higher education and enrolled to the MSU History and Philology Faculty, but after two months he had to abandon studies and go to work to financially support his family.
+Dubouka was born on 15 July 1900 into a working family in Vilna Governorate.
+His grandfather was a farmer and his father a textile worker.
+He went to school from 1905 to 1912, then in 1912 he entered the specialized school, and in 1914 he enrolled to New Vilejka Teachers' Seminary, which was later moved to Nevel.

+In 1918 he graduated and joined his family in Moscow, where they had moved in 1915.
+He enrolled in the MSU History and Philology Faculty, but after two months he had to abandon his studies and go to work to support his family.

-In 1920 he served in telegraph line-laying company in the Red Army, after release in 1921 he worked at the People's Commissariat for Education as a school instructor and a guidance counselor.
+In 1920 he served in a telegraph line-laying company in the Red Army.
+After he left the military in 1921 he worked at the People's Commissariat for Education as a school instructor and a guidance counselor.

 His first poem was published in 1921 and during the 1920s Dubouka became one of the leading Belarusian poets.
 In 1921 Dubouka entered Valery Bryusov's Institute of Literature and Arts.
 The years in the institute played a significant role in the development of his talent, aesthetic perception, and literature skills.

-In 1922-1925 he was chief editor of Belarusian publication 'Government Bulletin' and in the same time served as Executive secretary of the BSSR in the Soviet Union government.
+In 1922-1925 he was chief editor of Belarusian publication 'Government Bulletin' and in the same time served as Executive Secretary of the BSSR in the Soviet Union government.
 In that time he got to know Vladimir Mayakovsky and Sergei Yesenin.

-In 1924 he visited Minsk for the first time, then went to Kharkiv and met there Ukrainian poets.
-During that period of life he also worked as an editor of literature page at the Gudok newspaper.
+In 1924 he visited Minsk for the first time, then went to Kharkiv and met Ukrainian poets there.
+During that period he also worked as an editor of literature page at the Gudok newspaper.
 In 1926-1930 he edited 'The Code of Laws and Orders of the Workers-Peasant Government of the Union of Soviet Socialist Republics'.

 Though living in Moscow, he actively collaborated to development of Belarusian literature.
 Dubouka joined several literary unions and published some his poems in the western magazine 'Belorusskaya Kultura'.

-In 1927 he married Maria Petrovna Klaus, soon they got a son named Olgerd.
+In 1927 he married Maria Petrovna Klaus.
+They had a son named Olgerd.